hithere-at/shadler/docs/api.md

 Create a JSON object with the key listed below

 * `search`
-  `search` contain JSON object with the key listed below.
+  contain JSON object with the key listed below.

   | Key | Type | Description |
   | ----- | ---- | -----------